 It is not realistic to suggest that staff should never touch pupils and they, and other staff in schools, have the right to use reasonable force to control or restrain pupils in certain circumstances.
+'Reasonable' in these circumstances means 'using no more force than is needed'.
 Although there are circumstances when it is appropriate for staff in schools to use reasonable force, physical intervention will only be used when the child is endangering him/herself or others and such events will be recorded and signed by a witness.
 Staff and other adults in the school are aware of the Whole School Behaviour Policy, and any physical interventions must be in line with that agreed policy and procedure in which appropriate training will be provided.
-Full advice and guidance can be found in the DfE document Use of Reasonable Force and the School Code of Conduct for staff and other adults.
+Full advice and guidance can be found in the DfE document Use of Reasonable Force.
+Information about how to support children with SEND and mental health difficulties who are at risk of restrictive intervention can be found in 'Reducing the need for restraint and restrictive intervention'.

-20. Online Safety, Use of Mobile Phones and Cameras
+21. Online Safety, Use of Mobile Phones and Cameras

-It is recognised that the use of new technologies presents challenges and risks to children both inside and outside of school and the use of technology has become a significant component of many safeguarding issues.
-Child sexual exploitation; radicalisation; sexual predation - technology often provides the platform that facilitates harm.
-An effective approach to online safety (including when children are online at home) empowers a school to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene and escalate any incident where appropriate.
+The use of new technologies presents challenges and risks to children both inside and outside of school and technology has become a significant component of many safeguarding issues.
+Child sexual exploitation; radicalisation; sexual predation; online hoaxes and challenges - technology often provides the platform that facilitates harm.

 The School will ensure a comprehensive curriculum response to enable all pupils to learn about and manage the associated risks effectively and will support parents and the school community (including all members of staff) to become aware and alert to the needs of keeping children safe online.
-Detailed information can be found in the school's Online Safety Policy which can be found in Staffshare/policies.
+Reference will be made to the DfE advice Teaching online safety in schools.
+Detailed information can be found in the school's Online Safety Policy and procedures.

-Children and young people can be exploited and suffer bullying through their use of modern technology such as the internet, mobile phones and social networking sites.
+Children and young people can be exploited and suffer bullying through their use of technology e.g. the internet, mobile phones and social networking sites.
 To minimise the risks to our children we will ensure that we have appropriate and reasonable security filters and monitoring systems in place.
 These filters and systems will, in part, be informed by the risk assessment required by the 'Prevent Duty'.